botpress/documentation-v12/docs/messaging-channels/supported-content-types.md

 ## Sending

-This is the list of content types we support sending to each channel
+This is the list of content types we support sending to each channel.

 |            | Messenger | Microsoft Teams | Slack | Telegram | Twilio | Vonage | Smooch |
 | ---------- | :-------: | :-------------: | :---: | :------: | :----: | :----: | :----: |